chicocx/chicocx/README.md

 <br />

-Hello, my name is **Francisco** and I live in Goiania.
+Hello, my name is **Francisco** and I live in Goiania/GO/Brazil.

-I have experience in Java, Python, Android, Iot, MachineLearning, BigData, C#, Angular.
+I have experience in Java, Python, Android, Iot, MachineLearning, BigData, C#, Angular and others...

 Now I work at Startup CampoGestao where I design and developing software techologies to brasilian agribusiness.
 In this work I use Java with springboot, postgres as relational database and mongodb as not relational database.
 I use message service like a RabbitMq too.
 At this moment I have worked in two projects that makes me proud.
 First is a Enterprise Resource Planing for soy and corn farmers.
 In this project I have integrations with Internet of Things devices and I use machine learning and pattern recognition to offer to users some recomendations of prices and suplies for work them.